33QWERTY33/GUI-python-debugger/GUIPyDebugger/README.md

 # Graphical Python Debugger

 ## Overview
 The **Graphical Python Debugger** is a network-enabled debugging tool designed to simplify the debugging process for Python applications.
-This application can be hosted on a local network, allowing multiple devices to participate collaboratively in debugging sessions.
+This application can be hosted on a local network, allowing multiple devices to participate concurrently in debugging sessions.
 It also includes a diagram generation feature to provide a visual overview of the Python files within a specified directory.
+This is a useful learning tool for beginners, and enables easy code reviews with just a command line tool.

 ---